git/git.github.io/Outreachy-17.md

 #### Finish converting `git bisect` from shell to C

-This is about finishing Pranit Bauva's GSoC work on converting `git bisect` from shell to C
+This is about finishing Pranit Bauva's GSoC work on converting `git bisect` from shell to C.

 See the status of the pb/bisect-helper-2 branch in Junio's "What's cooking in git.git" emails.